MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: A Benchmark for De Novo Molecular Generation

 \subsubsection{Data Collection}

-The primary task in our dataset is the \textit{de novo} molecular generation task: generating a compound while optimizing its desirability.
-We focus on optimizing the ability of a molecule to bind to a target protein, which we measure with docking scores.
-To enable the optimization of these docking scores, we need to build an extensive dataset of protein structures with defined pockets (i.e regions of the protein to bind to).
+The primary task in our dataset is the \textit{de novo} molecular generation task: generating a compound while optimizing its ``desirability score``.
+We focus on optimizing the predicted binding affinity to a target protein, which we measure with docking scores.
+To enable the optimization of these docking scores, we need to build an extensive dataset of protein structures with defined pockets (i.e., regions of the protein where generated molecules should bind).

-\paragraph{Structure extraction.} We extracted our receptors from the SAIR dataset~\citep{sair}, which consists of over 1M protein-ligand pairs from ~5k unique protein structures.
+\paragraph{Structure extraction.} We extracted our receptors (protein pockets) from the SAIR dataset~\citep{sair}, which consists of over 1M protein-ligand pairs from ~5k unique protein structures.
 This dataset was built upon the structural prediction of Boltz1~\citep{boltz1} (a cofolding model) and notably contains predicted protein structures for which no known experimental structure exists.
 To identify pockets for each structure, we performed a clustering of the protein's residues based on the predicted receptor-ligand structure (see details on the dataset creation in~\autoref{app:gen_data_details}) We completed this set with structures from the SIU dataset~\citep{SIU} (with labeled pockets).
-After cleaning all structures with Meeko~\citep{martins_meeko_2025}, we obtained ~4,5 structures, each associated with a unique UniProt ID.
+After cleaning all structures with Meeko~\citep{martins_meeko_2025}, we obtained ~4,500 structures with defined pockets, each associated with a unique UniProt ID.
+We use AutoDock-GPU~\citep{autododckgpu} to perform the docking simulations.